in slow retreat

 differ considerably from those provided by the so-called ÜNB's (the

 four high voltage network operators in Germany).
-For a very interesting
+For an interesting view

-update of the problems behind those politically very sensitive data, see
+of the problems behind those politically very sensitive data, see this

 on problems with Bundesnetzagentur data

 August data between the two data providers not in line with each other

 Solutions on differences between Bundesnetzagentur and ÜNB data

 studies with overwhelming details, numbers, and graphs, on developments